-After adjusting the brake, squeeze the brake lever as hard as you can 5-10 times and reinspect the brake pads, centering, and brake lever travel.
+After adjusting the brake, reinspect the brake pads, centering, and brake lever travel.
 If the brake pads are no longer square to the rim, repeat brake pad adjustments.
 Be sure that the brake pads return to a centered position by spinning the wheel and listening for the brake pad rubbing the rotor on either side.
 Readjust as needed.
 Check that the brake cable tension allows the brake lever about 1/3 of the travel before the brake pads contact the rotor.
 If the cable has stretched or slipped, readjust brake cable tension by loosening the cable anchor bolt and pulling more cable through the anchor or use the brake adjustment barrel for fine tuning the brake cable tension.